 Top Tips for Successfully Introducing Magic in a Fantasy Novel

-In addition to the steps above, consider the following tips when embarking on the task of writing magic into the narrative for the first time.
-Although the aforementioned steps will lay the groundwork for solid magical introduction, these tips will help set you up for success in the later chapters.
+In addition to the steps above, consider the following tips when embarking on writing magic into the narrative for the first time.
+Although the aforementioned steps will lay the groundwork for a solid magical introduction, these tips will help set you up for success in the later chapters.

 Determine How Big of a Role Magic Will Play in the Story

 Some fantasy stories are based entirely on the concept of magic, while other fantasy stories feature magic in more of a supporting role.
-You need to decide what your writing strengths are and determine if writing magic is one of them.
+First, you need to identify your writing strengths and determine if writing magic is one of them.

-Surprisingly, you don’t have to feature magic all that much in order to reach success as an author.
-Don’t feel like you have to overemphasize the role of magic just because it’s there.
+Surprisingly, you don’t have to feature magic all that much to reach success as an author.
+So don’t feel like you have to overemphasize the role of magic just because it’s there.

 Think of George R.R.
 Martin and A Song of Ice & Fire.
-Although magic is certainly present at various points throughout the story, not many readers would consider it to play a dominant role throughout the narrative.
-In fact, the majority of readers would consider magic to be a background theme as opposed to a central pillar to the narrative.
+Although magic is certainly present throughout the story, not many readers would consider it to play a dominant role throughout the narrative.
+In fact, most readers would consider magic to be a background theme instead of a central pillar of the narrative.

-If you feel as though writing magic is not one of your strong suits, you may want to write magic in a lesser role.
+If you feel that writing magic is not one of your strong suits, you may want to write magic in a lesser role.
 This may come as a shock to some, but it’s an idea that you should at least entertain.